Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry: Ground-State Hyperfine Structure of Dy Atoms

 In the presence of an external magnetic field, the internal structure of a Dy atom is governed by the combined hyperfine interaction between the electronic and nuclear angular momenta and their Zeeman couplings to the field.
 Denoting the nucleus and electron angular momenta by $i$ and $j$, the full Hamiltonian is given by~\cite{Corney2003Atomic}

-where $h$ is the Planck constant, $A$ and $B$ are the magnetic-dipole and electric-quadrupole hyperfine coefficients, $g_j$ and $g_i$ are the electron and nuclear Landég factors, and $\mu_B$ and $\mu_N$ are Bohr and nuclear magnetons, respectively, $\mathrm B$ is themagnetic ﬁeld intensity.
-In this work, the leading magnetic field is assumed to be aligned along the laboratory $z$ axis.
+where $h$ is the Planck constant, $\mathrm{A}$ and $\mathrm{B}$ are the magnetic-dipole and electric-quadrupole hyperfine coefficients, $g_j$ and $g_i$ are the electron and nuclear Landé g factors, $\mu_B$ and $\mu_N$ are Bohr and nuclear magnetons, $B$ is the magnetic ﬁeld strength.
+In this work, the magnetic field is assumed to be aligned along the laboratory $z$ axis.

 We focus on the isotope $^{161}\mathrm{Dy}$, whose ground state has $j=8$ and $i=5/2$.
 The hyperfine interaction splits the ground state into manifolds labeled by the total angular momentum $f$.
-In this work, we restrict attention to the ground-state hyperfine manifold with $f=21/2$.
-The large-spin advantage of atomic spin systems has already enabled the realization of non-Gaussian and cat-like states for quantum-enhanced magnetometry with sensitivities approaching the Heisenberg limit~\cite{chalopin2018quantum, evrard2019enhanced, yang2025minute}.
+In this work, we restrict attention to the manifold with $f=21/2$.

-In the weak-field regime, the Zeeman effect is non-negligible to but smaller than the hyperfine splitting.
-As a consequence, the energy spectrum within a fixed hyperfine manifold exhibits nonlinear dependence on the magnetic quantum number $m$.
-After numerically diagonalizing Eq.~(\ref{eqa:hyperfine}) in the $| f,m\rangle$ basis for a given magnetic-field strength $\mathrm{B}$, the eigenenergies $E_m$ can be accurately fitted by a quadratic expansion,
+In the weak-field regime, the Zeeman interaction is non-negligible but remains smaller than the hyperfine splitting.
+Consequently, the energy spectrum within a fixed hyperfine manifold exhibits nonlinear dependence on the magnetic quantum number $m$.
+After numerically diagonalizing Eq.~(\ref{eqa:hyperfine}) in the $| f,m\rangle$ basis for a given magnetic field $B$, the eigenenergies $E_m$ can be accurately fitted by a quadratic expansion,

 where $\Omega_L$ is the Larmor frequency and $\chi$ is the QZE coefficient, also referred to as the NLZ coefficient or quantum-beat revival frequency.